roytang/blog/content/post/2023/04/twitter-still-alive/index.md

 ### My Future on Twitter

 Somehow still hanging on, though I have managed to shift more to Mastodon recently.
 Even for the triviabot, I'm checking in on [the Mastodon version](https://botsin.space/@triviastorm) more regularly.
 I do sometimes think about just flat out stopping Twitter usage completely, but inertia and some remaining contacts keep me here, though with the way EM is constantly degrading the system I wouldn't be surprised if I abandon it sooner rather than later.

+<time>[2023-04-22 17:06]</time> Happy to report that since I posted this, my first two complaints about new tweetdeck seem to have been fixed: column headers now scroll to top on click, and the delete button has been removed from the mouseover toolbar for the column.